jasonkeene/wat/content/posts/automating-delve.md

 the process is suspended is small but it adds up to significant overhead when the breakpoints are firing frequently.

-In the [next post][next-post], we will investigate using uprobes and eBPF to instrument at a high rate!
+In the [next post][next-post], we will investigate using uprobes and BPF to instrument at a high rate!

 [last-post]: /posts/instrumentation-and-go/